 Overview

 The classifier learns continuously from user feedback.
-When users mark messages as spam or ham, these labels are incorporated into the training process and directly influence future classification decisions.
-Over time, the model learns the statistical patterns that distinguish unwanted messages from legitimate correspondence, adapting automatically as those patterns evolve.
-In addition to individual learning, Stalwart supports collaborative filtering: signals derived from one user’s classifications can be shared, in a controlled manner, to improve detection for other users.
+When users mark messages as spam or ham, those labels are incorporated into the training process and directly influence future classification decisions.
+Over time, the model learns the statistical patterns that distinguish unwanted messages from legitimate correspondence, and adapts automatically as those patterns evolve.
+In addition to individual learning, Stalwart supports collaborative filtering: signals derived from one user's classifications can be shared, in a controlled manner, to improve detection for other users.
 This enables faster recognition of new spam campaigns without requiring every user to encounter them independently.

-Feature Hashing
+Feature hashing

 The spam classifier operates in a feature space that is extremely large, sparse, and continuously evolving.
 Message content, headers, structural properties, and metadata can easily give rise to millions of distinct features, many of which may only be observed a small number of times.
 Explicitly storing and managing a dictionary that maps each feature to a unique index would be prohibitively expensive in both memory and maintenance cost.
 To address this, Stalwart uses feature hashing as its primary feature representation technique.

-Feature hashing, sometimes referred to as the “hashing trick,” maps each feature to an index in a fixed-size vector using a hash function, as described in Feature Hashing for Large Scale Multitask Learning.
+Feature hashing, sometimes referred to as the "hashing trick", maps each feature to an index in a fixed-size vector using a hash function, as described in Feature Hashing for Large Scale Multitask Learning.
 Instead of allocating new parameters for every newly observed feature, the hash function deterministically assigns the feature to one of a fixed number of bins.
 The classifier then learns weights for these bins rather than for individual features.
 Because the dimensionality of the model is fixed in advance, memory usage is predictable and bounded, independent of the number of distinct features encountered over time.

 To address this, Stalwart supports cuckoo feature hashing, based on the approach described in Cuckoo feature hashing: dynamic weight sharing for sparse analytics.
 Cuckoo feature hashing extends the basic hashing trick by using multiple hash functions and a small associative structure inspired by cuckoo hashing.
 Each feature can be placed in one of several candidate locations, significantly reducing collision rates compared to single-hash schemes, while still maintaining a fixed memory footprint.
 The paper demonstrates that this approach retains the computational efficiency of feature hashing while improving accuracy in high-load regimes where collisions would otherwise dominate.

-Classifier Tags
+Classifier tags

-The spam classifier produces a continuous output that represents the model’s estimated likelihood that a message is spam.
+The spam classifier produces a continuous output representing the model's estimated likelihood that a message is spam.
 More precisely, the classifier computes a posterior probability derived from the logistic regression model, with values in the range ([0, 1]), where lower values indicate a higher likelihood of ham and higher values indicate a higher likelihood of spam.
 This probabilistic output is not used directly in the global spam score.
 Instead, it is mapped to discrete classifier tags, each of which contributes a predefined score to the overall evaluation.

 This mapping serves two purposes.
 First, it translates a continuous probability into a small, interpretable set of outcomes that can be reasoned about and configured.
 Second, it allows the classifier's influence to be combined with other, non-statistical signals using the same scoring framework.